Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 The first democratic elections of that year elected Robert Mugabe, ZANU leader.
 Mugabe’s story resembles a lot that of Mandela, and he was an internationally acclaimed leader when he came into power.
 But, as often happened in the post-liberation period of many African countries, what seemed to be a promising future soon turned out to be a nightmare, especially for some portions of the population.

 In 1983, to consolidate the predominant role of the majority ethnic group of which the president was part (Shona), Mugabe perpetrated a real genocide against the Ndebele population.
 What is called Gukurahundi, it went on for about 4 years and killed at least 20,000 people while several thousand were sent to re-education camps.
-Unfortunately, the western world has turned its back not giving much prominence to the news, contrary to what happened a few years later, when the white population was hit.
+Unfortunately, the Western world has turned its back on not giving much prominence to the news, contrary to what happened a few years later, when the white population was hit.

 After this phase, Mugabe decided to take it out on another group, the “whites” who lived in Zimbabwe.
 Most were farmers, their lands were confiscated, several were killed and most fled to neighboring countries in early 2000.
 However, the redistribution of land was far from fair.
 The lands with the most beautiful houses were given to friends and relatives of the president and his cronies, who had nothing to do with agriculture.